 Planting grants beautify communities, schools, parks, roadsides and other public places while elevating awareness of Florida’s natural landscape and its myriad benefits.

-Only counties that have passed a Wildflower Resolution are eligible for this program, which supplies a contractor to teach county road maintenance staff to install and care for roadside wildflowers.
+Counties that have passed a Wildflower Resolution are eligible for this program, which supplies a contractor to teach county road maintenance staff to plant and/or maintain roadside wildflowers.
 Interested counties should contact Executive Director Lisa Roberts at LRoberts@FlaWildflowers.org or 407-622-1606.

-No education grants are available at this time.
-Our current projects include grade-school wildflower curriculum development, creation of a speakers bureau, wildflower ecotourism awareness, and support for the annual Florida Wildflower Festival in DeLand and FWF Florida Wildflower Symposium.
-Visit our Education page to learn more about Florida’s native wildflowers.
+Current projects include grade-school wildflower curriculum development, wildflower ecotourism awareness, and support for educational events, such as the Florida Wildflower Festival in DeLand and the Foundation's annual Florida Wildflower Symposium.